Good morning .. It's Fridays Feature again which means the weekend is here!! :)

 Give us one tip on how you stay motivated (to run your business full time)?

-r go back to work!
+Well, it's this or go back to work!
 Running a business has stress associated with it, but when I compare that to the stress of working outside my home again I'm quite motivated!

 Where do you draw your design inspiration from to keep coming up with fresh ideas?